 Michael Dixon currently serves as instructor for MHIS 251 “American Popular Music”, which is offered online.
 He also teaches at the University of Richmond, Richard Bland College of William & Mary and John Tyler Community College.
 Previously, Michael has served as Assistant Director for the Center of Teaching, Learning and Technology at the University of Richmond, and spent 21 years at East Carolina University in numerous roles including instructor of music, instructional designer, recording engineer, and coordinator of distance education and technology for the ECU College of Fine Arts and Communication.
 He has designed and taught online courses since 2004 and taught in the classroom since 1995.

-Michael has songwriting and composing music since age 13, composing and recording well over 680 songs/works.
-Only recently, as an independent BMI recording artist “Michael Barrett Dixon” has he begun to publish his music, releasing 6 albums/EPs starting in 2016 covering numerous genres including adult contemporary, synth pop, rock, alternative, new wave, soundtrack, instrumental and new age.
-Dixon has also been commissioned to write music for modern dance choreographers Patti Weeks, Richard Southerland and Patricia Clark, and has written scores to accompany new art exhibitions.
+Michael has been songwriting and composing music since age 13, having composed and recorded well over 680 songs/works.
+Only since 2012, as independent BMI-registered recording artist listed under “Michael Barrett Dixon” has he begun to publish select works/songs, releasing numerous albums/EPs/singles worldwide, touching numerous genres including electronic, synth pop, rock, alternative, jazz, new wave, soundtrack, instrumental, holiday, and new age.
+Michael has also been commissioned to write instrumental music for modern dance choreographers Patti Weeks, Richard Southerland and Patricia Clark, and has written scores to accompany new art exhibitions and small film projects.

-Dixon studied music composition with Dr. Mark Taggart (traditional) and Dr. Otto Henry (electronic) while completing his Bachelor and Master degrees in Music Theory/Composition with music business emphasis at East Carolina University.
-In 2011, Michael earned a Master of Science in Instructional Technology as well.
+Michael studied music composition with Mark Taggart (traditional) and Otto Henry (electronic) while completing his Bachelor and Master degrees in Music Theory/Composition with music business emphasis at East Carolina University.
+In 2011, he earned a Master of Science in Instructional Technology as well.

 Michael resides in Midlothian, VA.
-Outside of music and higher education, he works for the Virginia Department of Elections as their eLearning Specialist and Instructional Designer.
+Outside of music and higher education, he works as the eLearning Specialist and Instructional Designer for the Virginia Department of Elections.